 Brunswick County ARES

-The Amateur Radio Emergency Service (ARES) consists of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service when disaster strikes.
+The Amateur Radio Emergency Service (ARES) consists of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service local and county levels when disaster strikes.
 Every licensed amateur, regardless of membership in ARRL or any other local or national organization, is eligible for membership in the ARES.
 The only qualification, other than the possession of an Amateur Radio license, is a sincere desire to serve.
 Because ARES is an amateur service, only amateurs are eligible for membership.
-The possession of emergency-powered equipment is desirable, but is not a requirement for membership

 The Department of Homeland Security (DHS) now requires all volunteers, including Amateur Radio operators to be certificated in at least IS 100,IS 200, IS 700 and IS 800 course material.
 For non-governmental employees and others without access to classroom instruction, these courses are available as on-line independent-study courses that are free of charge.

-The courses are internet-based self study and are available free of charge from the FEMA Emergency Management Institute .
+The courses are internet-based self study and are available free of charge from the FEMA On-Line Training .

 NON-CERTIFIED ARES MEMBERS

-If you have not completed the required NIMS courses, you can still be an active ARES member.
-You can communicate with other amateur radio operators as a spotter, participate in training sessions, assist with preparations etc.
+You donot have to complet the NIMS courses be an active ARES member.
+You can attend meetings, communicate with other amateur radio operators as a spotter, participate in training sessions, assist with preparations etc.

 Other links for ARES are: